-A Settlement Agreement may be proposed for a number of reasons, including redundancy situations, a disagreement between you or your employer, or a situation where they suggest that you are not performing at an acceptable level.
-An agreement might arise after an amicable discussion between the parties, they can also appear to arise completely out of the blue.
+A Settlement Agreement may be proposed for a number of reasons, including cases of redundancy settlements, disputes between an employer and employee, and situations where an employer claims that an employee isn’t performing at an acceptable level.
+While employment Settlement Agreements often arise following an amicable discussion between the parties, they can also appear to arise completely out of the blue.

-Employment Settlement Agreements are powerful documents which, once signed, limit your rights in employment law.
-This is usually in exchange for a financial settlement or other benefits.
+Employment Settlement Agreements are powerful documents that, once signed, essentially restrict your employment rights and entitlements.
+This is usually in exchange for some kind of financial settlement or other benefits.

 It’s important that you fully understand your rights before signing an agreement and the law protects you by requiring that you take independent legal advice in order for the agreement to be binding.

 Until the end of July 2013, these agreements were known as “Compromise Agreements” and you may still find yours referred to in this way.